San Diego California, USA Travel Guide

 Requires early application and a fine profile.

 Some recommendations for different travel styles and preferences.
-These suggestions find the right place to stay in San Diego.
+These suggestions find the right place to be accommodated in San Diego.

 Youth hostels such as HI San Diego Downtown Hostel (social atmosphere) or Lucky D's Hostel.
 Various independent motels along El Cajon Boulevard or in Mission Valley.